MarcusJohnson91/FoundationIO/README.md

 `SwapBinaryGUUID`: Converts a BinaryGUUID to a BinaryGUUID of the opposite byte order.

-`DeinitGUUID`: When you've had enough of GUUID nonsense, call this function to make your problems disappear.
+`DeinitGUUID`: When you've had enough of GUUID's nonsense, call this function to make your problems disappear.

 TODO:
 -----
 * Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions, that way I could theoretically at least use SIMD operations on the data.
+* Finish writing the UCD parsing script so I can add full support for case-mapping and de/normalization to StringIO.
+* Finalize the cmake build script.